PortSwigger/multi-totp-authenticator/README.md

   - Use with Burp's Scanner to allow crawling websites with two-factor authentication
   - Use with Repeater to test authentication flows without constantly pasting TOTP codes
   - Enable and disable matching for each TOTP on the fly
+- Add TOTPs from QR codes, no manual entry required
 - Save TOTPs to your project file
 - Add TOTPs with custom durations, code lengths, and choose which hashing algorithm to use (SHA-1, SHA-256, or SHA-512)
 - Copy TOTPs to your clipboard with one click